-Author: Tanya Petraszko, MD, FRCP(C)
+Author: Tanya Petraszko, MD, FRCPC

-Online publication date: July 2007
+Online publication date: February 2017

 Treatment and clinical course

 TRALI may be distinguished from TACO and cardiogenic pulmonary edema by the absence of signs of circulatory overload such as a normal central venous pressure (CVP) and normal pulmonary capillary wedge pressure (PCWP).
 Clinical response to diuretics also suggests a diagnosis of TACO rather than TRALI.

-An alternate hypothesis argues that TRALI is the result of at least two independent clinical events: the first is related to the clinical condition of the patient (infection, cytokine administration, recent surgery, or massive transfusion) that causes activation of the pulmonary endothelium.
-This then leads to the sequestration of primed neutrophils to the activated pulmonary endothelium.
-The second event is the infusion of donor derived anti-HLA or anti-HNA antibodies directed against antigens on the neutrophil surface and/or biological response modifiers that activate these adherent, functionally hyperactive neutrophils.
+The most widely accepted hypothesis suggests that TRALI is the result of at least two independent clinical events.
+The first is related to the clinical condition of the patient (infection, cytokine administration, recent surgery, burns) that causes activation of the pulmonary endothelium.
+This leads to the sequestration of primed neutrophils to the activated pulmonary endothelium.
+The second event is the infusion of either donor-derived anti-HLA or anti-HNA antibodies directed against antigens on the neutrophil surface and/or biological response modifiers that activate these adherent and functionally hyperactive neutrophils.

 - Timing of transfusion with respect to symptom onset

-- Presence of other risk factors for acute lung injury (see Table 3)
+- Presence of other risk factors for acute lung injury (see Table 2)

 - CXR findings